enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/campaigns.md

 ## 3. Preview

-The preview-step will use the real rendering engine to render a preview of the email.
-From this screen editors can switch between  preview for mobile and desktop and send test e-mails.
+The preview step will use the real rendering engine to render a preview of the email.
+From this screen, editors can switch between preview for mobile and desktop and send test e-mails.
 Note that it's a good practice to always send a test before pushing the campaign to all you recipients.

 ![email-editor--preview](/media/email-editor--preview.png)